GrowMob/RadixAdSDK/README.txt

 Radix Mobile Ad SDK

-   You can follow the instructions and the given sample to monetize your Android/iOS app easily.
+   You can follow the instructions and the given sample to monetize/promote your Android/iOS app easily by signing in at https://growmob.heroku.com

 1. Android